Slideshow Pictures: Depression Overview - Symptoms, Types, Tests & Treatment

 Watch and learn from these additional pictures slideshows.

-It's natural to feel down sometimes, but if that low mood lingers day after day, it could signal depression.
-Major depression is an episode of sadness or apathy along with other symptoms that lasts at least two consecutive weeks and is severe enough to interrupt daily activities.
-Depression is not a sign of weakness or a negative personality.
-It is a major public health problem and a treatable medical condition.
+While everyone feels sad from time to time, if that occurs most days for more than two weeks, it could mean that clinical depression is occurring.
+Major depression is a period of sadness, irritability, or low motivation that occurs with other symptoms, lasts at least two weeks in a row, and is severe enough to negatively affect one's life.
+Depression is not a sign of weakness or a character flaw.
+It is a real and treatable medical illness.

 Depression Symptoms: Physical

 Depression can sometimes be associated with physical symptoms.
 Examples may include the following: